emericg/QmlMobileScanner/README.md

 - Qt Positioning

 For macOS and iOS builds, you'll need Xcode (15+) installed.
-For Windows builds, you'll need MSVC 2022 (for Qt 6.8+) installed.
+For Windows builds, you'll need MSVC (2022) installed.
-For Android builds, you'll need the appropriates JDK (17) SDK (23+) and NDK (28+).
+For Android builds, you'll need the appropriates JDK (17) SDK (28+) and NDK (28+).
 You can customize Android build environment using the `assets/android/gradle.properties` file.

 #### Building QmlMobileScanner